hammad-kamran/GCP-Terraform-VM-Deployment/README.md

-# GCP-Terraform-VM-Deployment
+# terraform-gcp-vm
-Terraform configurations to deploy a VM on Google Cloud Platform.
+Automate VM Creation and Destruction using terraform